Utah man killed after threats against Biden believed government was corrupt and overreaching

 “The salient point is that he was never actually going to hurt anyone," family member Julie Robertson said in a text message.
 “He didn't even leave his house on the day of the presidential visit.”

+He called for assassinating the president and vice president, called an assault rifle a "Democrat eradicator” and regularly posted photos of firearms accompanied by threatening messages, they said.

+In Provo, a growing area south of Salt Lake City known for outdoor recreation and Brigham Young University, several of Robertson's neighbors said they witnessed and filmed parts of the FBI raid.
+They echoed the family's account, questioning whether the elderly veteran they knew was a credible threat to the president in light of his social media posts.

+Multiple neighbors said they could hear law enforcement agents identifying themselves as FBI broadcasting on a vehicle loudspeaker to demand Robertson exit his home.
 Roughly 20 law enforcement agents came to Robertson's house, on a cul-de-sac, at about 6 a.m.
 Wednesday, according to neighbor Jon Michael Ossola.

-They told Robertson to come outside and he started yelling back, saying he hadn’t committed any federal crimes, Ossola said.
+Ossola said he heard them tell Robertson to come outside and Robertson yelling back, saying he hadn’t committed any federal crimes.

 The shouting escalated until a window was broken, Ossola said, then he heard a cacophony of bangs and eventually saw agents bring Robertson’s body outside.
 "It was clear he was gone,” Ossola said.